F-1 Regulations and Requirements

 Final Semester RCL

-The CIP may authorize a final semester RCL for students who are in their final semester of study and only have a few units remaining to meet academic program requirements.
+The GEO may authorize a final semester RCL for students who are in their final semester of study and only have a few units remaining to meet academic program requirements.
 Students may request an RCL due to final semester only once per degree program.

 Permission to Attend another Institution

-Students who intend to transfer to another college or university must receive permission from the CIP prior to doing so by completing the TRANSFER OUT form.
+Students who intend to transfer to another college or university must receive permission from the GEO prior to doing so by completing the TRANSFER OUT form.
 The SEVIS record must be transferred to the new institution that you designate so they will be able to issue a new Form I-20.
 Please provide a copy of the admissions letter with the TRANSFER OUT form.

 Program Extension Requirements: